TheClowder/docker-buffalo/README.md

 docker run -v $(pwd):/usr/src/app thelastinuit/buffalo buffalo new PROJECT_NAME
 ```

-Have in mind that it will create a folder with `PROJECT_NAME` in the current folder.
+Have in mind that it will create a folder with name `PROJECT_NAME` in the current folder.